 For more information on all the awesome projects mentioned below, check out the research page!

 Brianna Dym (Information Science PhD Student, 2nd year) has a background in English and sociolinguistics, with a masters degree from the University of Alaska.
 She got her start in researching online communities and their digital literacy practices, and is now looking to norms in online communities and ways in which different minority groups carve out spaces for themselves online.
 She is currently researching gaming communities and Archive of Our Own, and is also interested in different ways in which users push back against hegemonic structures in technology.
-[Current IRL projects: queer identity in videogames, safety and privacy in fandom, fandom online community migration]
+[Current IRL projects: queer identity in videogames, safety and privacy in fandom, fandom online community migration, research ethics for public data]

 Aaron Jiang (Information Science PhD Student, 3rd year) has an undergraduate CS degree from University of Minnesota where he was part of GroupLens.
 His research interests are social computing, online communities, and social media, using a combination of qualitative and computational methods.
 [Current IRL projects: practice and interpretations around GIFs, community-created rules in online communities]

 Blake Hallinan (Communication PhD Student) is a student in the Communication department in CMCI, advised by Ted Striphas.
 Her work involves how computational technologies change culture and communication, particularly in the context of representations of emotion as information.
 [Current IRL projects: public perceptions of research ethics and technology controversy]

 Mike Skirpan (CU CS PhD conferred December 2017) was a student in the CS department at CU, advised by Tom Yeh.
 He is a data ethicist, writer, artist, and educator, particularly interested in how to develop technology in the public-interest.
 [IRL projects: perceptions of data risk, terms of service, ethics education]

 Undergraduate Researchers (Past & Present)